 Most foreign invaders carry surface substances called antigens—complex molecules that are recognized by the body as strangers, as non-self.
 Antigens can include micro-organisms, pollens, foods, venoms from various stinging creatures, transplanted tissue from anybody but your identical twin, drugs, and vaccines, which are introduced on purpose.
 Antigens are recognized by the immune system and evoke a response that, in the humoral system, is called the antibody response.
 An antibody is defined as something that’s responding to an antigen, and an antigen is defined as something that calls for an antibody—a rather circular definition.

-Antigens can be anything that’s not self.
-They tend to be literally very geometric, which is critical.
-If you change the geometry of the antigen at all, you need a whole new antibody.
-It’s the lock and key analogy to make it fit.
+Antigens can be anything that’s not the self.
+They tend to be very geometric, literally, which is critical.
+If the geometry of the antigen is changed at all, the immune system needs to produce a whole new antibody.
+It’s the analogy of the lock and key to make it fit.

-So, the first response is humoral.
-Once these cells are called out into the system they enter the circulation, and when a challenge is seen, when a foreign body is recognized, the determinants on the outside of these cells will recognize the presence of this challenge.
-It will be helped by what’s called a helper T cell and activated by a series of chemicals.
+Thus, the first response is humoral.
+Once these cells are called out into the system they enter the circulation, and when a foreign body is recognized, the determinants on the outside of these cells will recognize the presence of this challenge.
+It will be helped by what’s called a helper T cell and is activated by a series of chemicals.

 Learn more about how our immune system is primed to produce fever

 The B cells, the B lymphocytes, morph into plasma cells.
 Plasma cells are cells that produce and secrete the antibodies of just the right shape and geometry to attack the invader.
 They enter the system, they circulate, and they find and destroy the invader completely.